 Keep in mind that on Labor Day each year an event called Crush Walls takes place.
 Crush is an acronym for Creative Rituals Under Social Harmony, but if you take the word literally, it can also mean the replacement of murals throughout Denver.
 On one hand, your favorite murals may disappear forever, but on the other, a breath of fresh creativity hits the street arts scene.

-Once you have received your full fix of street art, it is time to get a quick energy boost by stopping by Hotbox Roasters.
+Once you’ve received your full fix of street art, it is time to get a quick energy boost by stopping by Hotbox Roasters.
 Grab a cup of heart melting coffee if you wish, but the real MVP of Hotbox is their yeasty, glazed donuts, which can take up to 2 hours to make.

 To end your time in Denver, you need a place where you can toast to an epic vacation.
 So head to one of River North Arts District’s many breweries.
 We suggest the 10 Barrel Brewing Company, who began in Oregon and now calls Denver home.
 Within their 10,000 square foot brewpub, you won’t just find homegrown pints but also a full-service restaurant for one final mouthwatering meal before hitting the road.
 With the sun out, head out to their patio and toast to three days well lived.